All About Digital Photos

 Captioned Photo

 Please note that visible captioning on this and the photo below were done by the author (manually with this one, automatically with Breezebrowser using the IPTC description data in the one at the bottom of the page).
-IPTC/XMP is digital labelling - the information is stored within the digital photo file
+IPTC/XMP is digital labelling - the information is stored within the digital photo file.
+For information about how to do this, see the Visible Captioning Page.

 Since I started working with digital photos I've been looking for a good solution to labelling these photos.
 Unlike paper prints, there is no "back" to write on with a digital photo.
 Labelling is a good habit to get into, especially with family photos.
 I do a lot of genealogy and am constantly frustrated by collections of largely unlabeled photos.